 change to digital video format; they do this for the sake of maintaining Station ID clarity to loyal viewers from times

-Unlike the Real RF Channels that only go as high as 51, Virtual channels go to 69 and could go higher but so far I have
+Unlike the RF Numbers that only go as high as 51, Virtual channel numbers go to 69 and could go higher but so

-seen but one and that was Channel 70 and a matter of the Digital TV unit default; used and under rare circumstance,
+far I have seen but one and that was Channel 70 and a matter of the Digital TV unit default used and under rare